 - On average, families in this group contribute 7.5 percent of total income toward all tuitions.
 Families with multiple tuitions normally pay less than 7.5 percent to Lakeside.

 - Family contributions to tuition range between 4 percent and 12 percent of total income toward all tuitions.

 - Tuition calculations may exceed 12 percent if assets are notably higher than other families who are included in this range.

-In 2016-2017, about 18 percent of Lakeside financial-aid recipients have family incomes higher than $200,000.
+About 20 percent of Lakeside financial-aid recipients have family incomes higher than $200,000.
 Many of these families are juggling multiple tuitions and so become financial-aid qualifiers through Lakeside's multiple tuition policy.

 - Families in this income range will likely be asked to pay more than 12 percent toward all tuitions based on individual circumstances.